Heat Pump Refrigerant Leak: A Homeowner's Guide for BC

 Is a Refrigerant Leak Dangerous?

 A refrigerant leak is generally not an immediate danger to your health, but it poses significant environmental risks and can cause serious damage to your HVAC system.
 Modern refrigerants like R-410A are not toxic or flammable, but they are potent greenhouse gases.
 Releasing them into the atmosphere contributes to climate change.
 Older R-22 refrigerant, now phased out in Canada, also depleted the ozone layer.
+You may also find our article on Heat Pump Refrigerant Charge & Efficiency: A helpful.

 While inhaling refrigerant in an open, well-ventilated area is unlikely to cause harm, a large leak in a confined space could displace oxygen.
 The primary danger comes from the potential for expensive equipment failure.
 Running a heat pump with low refrigerant can cause the compressor to overheat and burn out, a repair that can cost thousands of dollars and sometimes necessitates a full system replacement.
 For expert heat pump services, it is always best to call a professional.